tonyelhabr/bdb2021/README.md

 ![t-test-same-init-defender](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/new_t_test_same_init_defender.png)

-At a surface level, this breakdown implies that man coverage (`"Has Same Initial Defender = Y"`) on the target defender is not as good as non-man coverage (`"Has Same Initial Defender = N"`).
+This breakdown implies that man coverage (`"Has Same Initial Defender = Y"`) on the target defender is not as good as non-man coverage (`"Has Same Initial Defender = N"`).
 Of course, this is not taking other contextual factors into consideration, and the man-to-man identification methodology (i.e. whether the initial defender changes or not) may be flawed.

 Other than this, we observe that the sample sizes of man coverage and non-man coverage are roughly 1/3 and 2/3 of all plays.
 This roughly